 An UNEXCUSED ABSENCE from any of the regularly scheduled examinations will result in a grade of zero (0) for that examination.
-Students with a grade of less than 80% at the end of the course because of one or more unexcused absences will not be eligible for re-evaluation and will receive a failing grade (F) for the course.
+Students with a grade of less than 80% at the end of the course because of one or more unexcused absences will not be eligible for re-evaluation and will receive a failing grade for the course and dismissal from the program.

 Students are required to have a laptop computer and scanning capability.
 Electronic examinations administered through blackboard require a laptop computer.
 Student laptops must have the capacity to access the Internet in order to access Blackboard (online academic software).
 Students are also required to have webcam, microphone capability and a headset.
 Students have the responsibility to ensure that they bring a power cord and a fully charged battery to the examination.
 Students must mute computer speakers during the examination period.
-Students will be required to visit with the IT department located on the lower level of Proctor Hall at the beginning of the academic year to ensure their laptop computer meets the requirement to take electronic examinations and to have a lock out browser installed.
+Students may be required to visit with the IT department at the beginning of the academic year to ensure their laptop computer meets the requirement to take electronic examinations and to have a lock out browser installed.